MCO Terminal C UK Guide: Airlines, Arrivals & What to Expect

 Does MCO Terminal C have Global Entry kiosks?

-Yes, Terminal C has Global Entry kiosks for approved travellers.
-It also participates in the Mobile Passport Control (MPC) programme, which allows you to submit your details and a selfie before landing to speed up the arrivals process.
+Yes.
+Terminal C has Global Entry kiosks for eligible travellers - check your eligibility before you travel as not all nationalities qualify.
+It also participates in the Mobile Passport Control (MPC) programme, which is available to a wider range of passengers including UK visitors and allows you to submit your details and a selfie before landing to speed up the arrivals process.

 Which terminal does Virgin Atlantic use at MCO?